MetOffice/simulation-systems/source/Development/testing.rst

 If not provided ``start_point`` will default to your current branch.

-If using a test branch then do list this on your ticket and include the results of this testing alongside those from your dev branch.
+If using a test branch then do link to this on your pull request and include the results of this testing alongside those from your dev branch.

 ..
 Note::